dylan-govender/Lung-Cancer-Research-Application/README.md

+#  🫁 Lung Cancer Research Paper

+***Abstract***-Lung cancer is a significant contributor to cancer-related mortality.
+With recent advancements in Computer Vision, Vision Transformers have gained traction and shown remarkable success in medical image analysis.
+This study explored the potential of Vision Transformer models (ViT, CVT, CCT ViT, Parallel ViT, Efficient ViT) compared to established state-of-the-art architectures (CNN) for lung cancer detection via medical imaging modalities, including CT and Histopathological scans.
+This work evaluated the impact of data availability and different training approaches on model performance.
+The training approaches included but were not limited to, Supervised Learning and Transfer Learning.
+Established evaluation metrics such as accuracy, recall, precision, F1-score, and area under the ROC curve (AUC ROC) assessed model performance in terms of detection efficacy, data validity, and computational efficiency.
+ViT achieved an accuracy of 94% on a balanced dataset and an accuracy of 87% on an imbalanced dataset trained from the ground up.
+Cost-sensitive evaluation metrics, such as cost matrix and weighted loss, analysed model performance by considering the real-world implications of different types of errors, especially in cases where misdiagnosing a cancer case is far more critical.

 #  🫁 Lung Cancer Research Application

 A simple Streamlit app that is used for Lung Cancer Research.
 Uses Vision Transformer Models to predict on images.